dandels/dmodman/CONTRIBUTING.md

 - [ ] Permanently ignore updates (trivial to implement with a new enum variant)
 - [ ] Show archive connected to mod and vice versa
 - [ ] Delete metadata if file is no longer tracked
-- [ ] The update lists can be quite long (13k lines in one case) and shouldn't be loaded to memory all the time.
+- [x] The update lists can be quite long (13k lines in one case) and shouldn't be loaded to memory all the time.
-    - Needs compression on disk
+    - [x] Needs compression on disk
+    - Fixed.
+Unnecessary data is no longer kept.

 ### Archives
 - [x] Extraction using libarchive